vmware-archive/salty-vagrant/README.rst

 There are two different ways to use `Salty Vagrant`_.
 The simplest way uses the salt minion in a masterless configuration.
-With this option you distribute your state tree along with your Vagrantfile and a dev minion config.
+With this option you distribute your state tree along with your Vagrantfile and a minion config.
 The minion will bootstrap itself and apply all necessary states.

 The second method lets you specify a remote salt master, which assures that